IIITLucknowSWEngg/CSITTeam014/Assignment1/Project.md

 ---

 ## **Scope Description**
 The scope outlines the key features, boundaries, and exclusions for the project.

 ### **In-Scope Features**
-- **UPI Transactions**: Enable users to send and receive payments through UPI.
+1. **UPI Transactions**:
+   - Allow secure and reliable money transfers.
+   - Enable seamless linking of user bank accounts.
+   - Provide instant confirmations for successful transactions.

+2. **Bill Payments**:
-- **Bill Payments**: Support payments for utility bills (electricity, water, gas, etc.).
+   - Support payments for electricity, water, and gas bills.
+   - Enable scheduling and reminders for bill payments.
+   - Offer quick access to frequently used billers.

+3. **Mobile Recharges**:
+   - Facilitate easy prepaid recharge processing.
-- **Mobile Recharges**: Allow users to recharge prepaid mobile numbers.
+   - Allow users to browse and select recharge plans.
+   - Provide instant recharge confirmation notifications.

+4. **Bank Account Management**:
-- **Bank Account Management**: Facilitate secure linking and management of user bank accounts.
+   - Allow linking of multiple bank accounts securely.
+   - Enable viewing of account balances and details.
+   - Provide transaction initiation directly from the app.

+5. **Transaction History**:
-- **Transaction History**: Maintain detailed transaction records for user reference.
+   - Maintain a detailed log of all transactions.
+   - Provide options to search, filter, and categorize transactions.
+   - Allow users to download or export their transaction history.

+6. **Notifications**:
-- **Notifications**: Send real-time updates and alerts for successful payments, failures, and important notices.
+   - Send real-time alerts for successful and failed payments.
+   - Notify users about pending bill payments and recharges.
+   - Provide updates on system maintenance or outages.

 ### **Out-of-Scope Features**
+1. **Advanced Financial Services**:
+   - No investment portfolios or tools for financial planning.
-- **Advanced Financial Services**: No support for investments, loans, or credit services.
+   - Excludes loans, credit score monitoring, or lending services.
+   - Avoids integration with third-party financial tools.

-- **Loyalty and Reward Programs**: No cashbacks, points, or reward systems.
+2. **Loyalty and Reward Programs**:
+   - No cashback offers for transactions.
+   - Excludes accumulation of loyalty points for usage.
+   - No reward-based incentives for user engagement.

+3. **International Payments**:
-- **International Payments**: No support for cross-border payments or foreign currency transactions.
+   - No support for foreign currency transactions.
+   - Excludes handling of cross-border payments.
+   - Focus remains solely on domestic transactions.

+4. **Account Aggregation**:
-- **Account Aggregation**: No aggregation of multiple bank accounts into a single dashboard.
+   - Users cannot view all bank accounts on a single dashboard.
+   - Excludes automatic account balance updates across accounts.
+   - Each account must be managed individually within the app.

+5. **AI-Powered Chatbots**:
-- **AI-Powered Chatbots**: No AI-based customer support chatbot integration.
+   - No AI-based customer support automation.

----

-# **Project Deliverables**

-## **Key Deliverables**

-### **Technical Deliverables**
-- Complete source code repository
-- Functional mobile application
-- UPI transaction module
-- Bill payment and mobile recharge systems
-- Secure transaction history system
-- API documentation

-### **Documentation**
-- Requirements specification document
-- Technical design specifications
-- User manual
-- Test cases and testing reports

-### **Project Management**
-- Project management plan
-- Sprint planning documents
-- Risk management log

-### **Security Deliverables**
-- Security compliance documentation
-- User authentication modules
-- Data protection reports

----

-## **Stakeholders**
-Identifying the key stakeholders and their roles in the project.

-- **Project Sponsor**: Executive management responsible for approving and funding the project.
-- **Project Manager**: Oversees the project, ensuring deliverables are met within the timeline and budget.
-- **Development Team**: Cross-functional team responsible for coding, testing, and deploying the platform.
-- **Quality Assurance (QA) Team**: QA engineers responsible for ensuring the product meets quality standards.
-- **End Users**: Customers who will use the PhonePe Competitor platform for payments and transactions.
+   - Customer queries will be handled by human support teams.
+   - Excludes machine learning-driven personalized responses.

 ---

 # **Project Methodology**